Freight Shipping from St. Louis to Newark

 How much does it cost to ship freight from St. Louis to Newark?

-Full truckload (FTL) rates from St. Louis, MO to Newark, NJ currently range from $2,412-$2,973 for a standard dry van load over the 1,122-mile route.
+Full truckload (FTL) rates from St. Louis, MO to Newark, NJ currently range $2,412-$2,973 (roughly $2.15-$2.65 per mile over 1,122 miles).
 LTL shipments typically cost $817-$1,354 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Louis to Newark?